NMB-MIC/projects/mms_master/code/README.md

 # comment program version
 #### @auther Suraphop Bunsawat

-## raspberry pi in center and saperate database in local
+## model raspberry pi as centerization and saperate database in local server

 1. import a json file to node-red in raspberry pi
 ```